Elvis was born on this day in 1935, Tupelo, Mississippi

 Vernon Presley and Gladys Smith were a young couple, impatient and eager to be together (you can see it in the photo at the top of this post).
 They had almost no prospects, outside of Gladys’ ferocious get-up-and-go nature.
 They were sharecroppers sometimes, Vernon got odd jobs, Gladys got odd jobs as a seamstress, she picked crops with Elvis strapped to her back.

 Like Harry Potter, Elvis was “the boy who lived”.
 The very fact that he lived gave him great importance, understandably, to his parents, especially when it was found out that after the horrific experience of giving birth to the twins on January 8, 1935, Gladys couldn’t have any more children.
-It is not at all surprising or unusual that Gladys would hover over her son, as long as he lived, even long past the time when it was necessary.
+It is not at all surprising or unusual that Gladys would hover over her son, as long as he lived, even long past the age when it was necessary.

 I was the only person at the Presley Birthplace.
 The frost still glittered on the grass.
 There was a modern brick church across the street, but it was still too early for services.
 The sun was just coming up, and everything was cold and still and quiet.